 Get the idea?

 By the way, did you notice that I wrote “This communications book…” in the line that introduces the tips?
 That was on purpose.
 I always want to include a keyword in front of the word “book” if it seems appropriate.
 That will help with Google searches.
-After all, people are searching for a kind of book, not a book.
+After all, people who are looking for a book to buy or promote are searching for a kind of book, not a general book.
 The more targeted keywords you can use, the more power your press release will have.